imwally/linkview/README.md

 ## But Why?

-Many HTML emails are built using platforms that modify original URLS.
+Many HTML emails are built using marketing platforms that modify URLs for tracking and analytics purposes.
 This makes it hard to figure out what the URL points to.
 If you notice in the example above, the URL to Buy Tickets is obscured by some marketing URL redirect.
+With `linkview` you have more context to help you figure out the intentions of the URL are.